7:30 PM | Zoom (check email)

 - Television.
 Be realistic here.
 We know big screens are cool, and might help you make friends — but there won’t be any space left for them in your room!
-Save the big screen for when you’re an upperclassman (or woman), living in Baxter-DiGiovanni.
+Save the big screen for when you’re an upperclassman, living in Baxter-DiGiovanni.

 - Posters and pictures.
 Keep it tasteful.
-If President Wharton peeked in your dorm room, would you still be hanging that?
+If Briar Cliff's President peeked in your dorm room, would you still be hanging that?

 - Portable coffee mug.
-Refill your mug when you stop by Java City in the morning.
+Refill your mug when you stop by the on-campus coffee shop, Charged in the morning.
 It's the environmentally friendly thing to do!

 - Microwave.
 Cooking with this machine is one of the many skills you’ll (hopefully) learn in college.
 Here are some great microwave cooking ideas »